 - Maintain a complete transaction audit trail for regulatory examination

-Verdict: CA DRE trust fund violations are the #1 enforcement category as of August 2025 — transaction monitoring is the operational control that keeps servicers clean.
+Verdict: CA DRE trust fund violations are the leading enforcement category as of 2025 — transaction monitoring is the operational control that keeps servicers clean.
+See also: A Private Lender’s Guide to AML and Red Flags.

 7. Fraud Network and Link Analysis Tools